christian-gama/chat-with-gpt/README.md

 ## Getting Started

-First, run the development server:
+First, add your OPENAI_API_KEY in the .env file.
+Then, run the development server:

 ```bash
 npm run dev